-The assembly: For $99, the pre-assembled sofa can be hand-delivered and brought to completion (basically just by screwing on the legs) in your home.
+The assembly: For $99, the pre-assembled sofa can be hand-delivered and put together (basically just by screwing on the legs) in your home.

 The fine print: While some models have a “Quick Ship” option, meaning they’ll ship in five days, others can take up to six weeks to arrive.

-The verdict: Boy, were we glad we got a chance to sample this one in person, as it turned out to be our favorite.
-It definitely feels like a rival to big-name brands like West Elm, CB2, and the like.
-Joybird also has a robust offering of chairs, tables, and even wallpaper as well as a showroom in Brooklyn with very knowledgeable, friendly staff.
+The verdict: It definitely feels like a rival to big-name brands like West Elm, CB2, and the like.
+Joybird also has a robust offering of chairs, tables, and even wallpaper as well as a showroom in Brooklyn (that’s following COVID-safe protocol) with very knowledgeable, friendly staff.

 The product: The Dune, a cozy, minimalist style that Maiden Home’s founder, Nidhi Kapur (formerly of Google and Birchbox), says is the brand’s best seller.
-It starts at $2,452 and can be customized in a variety of ways at the hands of the North Carolina artisans who are Kapur’s not-so-secret weapon.
-The brand recently launched beds and offers chairs as well.
+It can be customized in a variety of ways at the hands of the North Carolina artisans who are Kapur’s not-so-secret weapon.
+The brand also offers beds and chairs.

 The assembly: All models arrive fully assembled and come with free “white glove” service, i.e., someone will bring it into your house for you.

-The fine print: It takes about six weeks from order to delivery.
+The fine print: It takes about twelve weeks from order to delivery.
 A 30-day return policy means if you’re unhappy, someone will pick it up and whisk it away.

 What happened when we sat in it: Kapur says she wants the couches to have “bounce and support,” and that translated to a firm cushion experience.
 We felt held aloft, almost as if we were riding an air bubble.
 Cushions are also designed with “channels” of filling so they retain their shape.